position-pal/Documentation/content/docs/6-validation/validation.md

 Vale--

-Requires bring up the single components like RabbitMQ, Cassandra...
+Requires bring up the single component to test and mock the others...

 ## End-to-End tests